Himalayan Environment and Society in TransitionBhutan

 Traveling throughout Bhutan, students learn about culture and history, religious traditions, environmental issues, and conservation policies.
 Students explore the role environmental services and natural resources play in rural livelihood and national development.
-Students conduct research on Bhutan’s primary environmental concerns, including sustainable forestry, watershed management, and rural development.
+Students conduct research on Bhutan’s primary environmental concerns, including sustainable forestry and rural development.

 A full long-term strategic research plan is under development for our program in Bhutan.
 The SFS program curriculum addresses the four pillars of the development plan of the Royal Government of Bhutan: preservation and promotion of culture; good governance; environmental sustainability; and sustainable and equitable socioeconomic development.
 Within that broad framework, we collaborate closely with the Ugyen Wangchuck Institute for Conservation and Environment (UWICE)—our partner in Bhutan—to create a research agenda that aligns with specific priority areas to conduct applied and basic research in natural resource management, effectiveness of biological corridors, and species conservation.

 The main question that drives our curriculum and research in Bhutan is: How can Bhutan secure its culture, biodiversity, and environment in the face of transition?.